Configuring ingress with GafaelfawrIngress#

 config.scopes

-specifies the scopes required to access this service.
+specifies the scopes required to access this service and is required.

 The scopes can be listed under either all